-TARLE 7.1.1: COURSES USED FOR ENTRANCE SCHOLARSHIP CALCULATIONS
+TABLE 7.1.1 COURSES USED FOR ENTRANCE SCHOLARSHIP CALCULATIONS

-TABLE 7.1.1: COURSES USED FOR ENTRANCE SCHOLARSHIP CALCULATIONS Program Courses used for Entrance Scholarship Calculations Bachelor of Arts English Language Arts 30-1, four subjects from Group A, B and/or C. A maximum of two Group B subjects which must be from different subject areas (see table 3.2.1, Classification of Albedrta Grade 12 Subjects) Bachelor of Science English Language Arts 30-1; Pure Mathematics 30; two Biology 30, Chemistry 30 or Physcis 30; one subject from Group A, B or C (see table 3.2.1, Classification of Alberta Grade 12 Subjects) Bachelor of Management English Language Arts 30-1; Pure Mathematics 30 or Applied Mathematics 30; three subjects from Groups A, B or C. A maximum of one subject from Group B may be presented (see table 3.2.1, Classification of Alberta Grade 12 Subjects)
+Program Courses used for Entrance Scholarship Calculations Bachelor of Arts English Language Arts 30-1, four subjects from Group A, B and/or C. A maximum of two Group B subjects which must be from different subject areas (see table 3.2.1, Classification of Alberta Grade 12 Subjects).
+Bachelor of Science English Language Arts 30-1; Pure Mathematics 30; two of Biology 30, Chemistry 30 or Physics 30; one subject A, B or C (see table 3.2.1, Classification of Alberta Grade 12 Subjects).
+Bachelor of Management English Language Arts 30-1; Pure Mathematics 30 or Applied Mathematics 30; three subjects from Group A, B or C. A maximum of one subject from Group B may be presented (see table 3.2.1, Classification of Alberta Grade 12 Subjects).